 The industry talks about AI recruiting in terms of efficiency, cost savings, time-to-hire.
 We rarely talk about what it's like on the other side of the screen.

-Other emails told variations of the same story.
-A 47-year-old project manager who removed her graduation year and immediately started getting callbacks.
-A woman rejected by AI, rehired after the same company switched to human review.
-A deaf applicant who gave up on video interviews after seventeen rejections.
+Other documented patterns: candidates over 45 who remove graduation years and immediately start getting callbacks.
+Candidates rejected by AI, then hired after the same company switches to human review.
+Deaf applicants who give up on video interviews after repeated rejections.

 There's something else going on here that I don't fully understand—and I've thought about it a lot.
 When a human rejects you, you can at least imagine appealing to them.
 Making a better case.
 Trying again.
 But when an algorithm says no, there's nothing to push back against.
 No face.
 No argument.
 Just silence.
 And the worst part: even if you demanded an explanation, the company using the tool probably couldn't give you one.
 They don't fully know either.